 At Marin Primary & Middle School, we feel grounded and known, and that solid foundation sets us on a courageous learning journey.
 We rely on the generous support of committed volunteers and donors to advance our mission of instilling a lifelong passion for learning within a connected, authentic, joyous atmosphere.
 Through active communication and community building, the Development Office continually seeks ways for alumni, parents, and friends to connect and collaborate in support of the MP&MS mission.

 We welcome all levels of participation and philanthropy and are grateful for the opportunity to partner with you.
 Finding meaningful ways for our families and friends to become involved is at the heart of our work.
 We are located in the front office and invite you to stop by and say hello or contact us with any questions!

-Trisha Fontan was born and raised in Marin County.
+Trisha was born and raised in Marin County.
 As a fifth generation native, she comes from a family who was always active in local education and non profit organizations.
 Trisha entered the nonprofit sector because she felt it would provide her an opportunity to make a difference in the local community she knows and loves.
 With a degree in Sustainable Community Development and a familiarity with the landscape and culture of Marin County, Trisha spent over four years in development at Audubon Canyon Ranch.
 Having served in a range of development roles, Trisha has a demonstrated capacity for being flexible, staying organized, and multitasking, all while remaining enthusiastic and energetic.
 Trisha’s grandmother was a teacher at the Larkspur-Corte Madera School, which was located right here at 20 Magnolia Avenue.
-With a deep appreciation for small schools that promote community, Trisha and her partner Corio are thrilled to have their daughter, Maddie (age 3), in the Seashore.
+With a deep appreciation for small schools that promote community, Trisha and her partner Corio have a daughter, Maddie, in Kindergarten.